edgarcosta/CHIMP/README.md

 # Notes

+The packages `RiemannSurfaces`, `hcperiods` and `echidna` are disabled in `CHIMP.spec`.
+See below for more details.

+- The packages `RiemannSurfaces` and `hcperiods` have been incorporated into `Magma` since version 2.25.
+If you are running an older version, please enable these, uncommenting the appropriate lines `#+spec` -> `+spec`.
-The package `echidna` is currently disabled from `CHIMP.spec`, as `MaximalOrder` is broken and it also overwrites the Magma intrinsic
+- The package `echidna` defines an intrinsic `MaximalOrder` that is broken at the moment and since it overwrites the `Magma` intrinsic, we disabled the package.